Argentix03/ProcSnap/README.md

 The vast majority of data is done using snapshots from the following API: https://learn.microsoft.com/en-us/windows/win32/api/processsnapshot/
-There are no write operations done on the cloned pages so no CoW introduced on the captured process (AFIK).
+Although there are no write operations done, CoW is introduced on the cloned pages (AFIK), meaning some page faults for the original process.

 ## Features